DonMMK/Food-App/README.md

 # Food Planner
- "The donkey, unable to choose beyween two bales of hay, starves to death"
+ "The donkey, unable to choose between two bales of hay, starves to death"